Pretoria University Law Press (PULP)

 • The thesis must deal with the relevant topics or themes.

-• Submissions must be accompanied by supporting documentation showing the thesis has been examined successfully (for example: letter of completion from institution, examiner reports, graduation certificate, academic record indicating successful completion of thesis, etc.).
+• Submissions must be accompanied by supporting documentation showing the thesis has been examined successfully (for example: letter of completion from institution, examiner reports, graduation certificate, academic record indicating successful completion of thesis).

 • Submissions must be accompanied by all the examiner reports (Word.docx or PDF format).